+Constructive alignment

-Competences Constructive alignment Engagement and motivation, facilitation discipline specific learning Organize peer-feedback, collaborative learning Use of digital tools for a pedagogical goal Attitudes Pastoral interest Activities Imparting information (trainer-centered) Collaboration Mentor-mentee support
+Engagement and motivation, facilitation discipline specific learning

+Organize peer-feedback, collaborative learning

+Use of digital tools for a pedagogical goal

+Attitudes

+Pastoral interest

+Activities

+Imparting information (trainer-centered)

+Collaboration

-3.5 Peer-evaluation of the User cases
+2.5 Peer-evaluation of the User cases

 The goal of peer evaluation is to help author(s) of the User cases to identify areas of improvement and get an understanding of whether they are meeting the objectives of the work.
-In this project, the evaluation form was developed for the peer-review of User cases.
-This evaluation form is used at the STEM-CPD.
-The peer-evaluation is developed and validated in the first two STEM-CPD Summer Schools.
+In the STEM-CPD@EUni project, the evaluation form was developed for the peer-review of User cases.
+The peer-evaluation procedure is validated and optimized in the first two STEM-CPD Summer Schools.
 The structure and questions of the peer-evaluation form is presented in Appendix 3.

-4. Guidelines for Sustainable development of STEM-CPD User Cases
+3. Guidelines for Sustainable development of STEM-CPD User Cases

 Based on the results of the Roadmap survey conducted as part of the STEM-CPD@EUni project (Brouwer et al., 2022), priority lists of teaching competences, teaching attitudes, and CPD activities have been created.
 These lists reflect the importance that most lecturers and educational managers place on developing and applying these aspects to ensure the quality of STEM higher education.
 It is crucial for the User case to align with the local educational context and address local needs.
 However, the Roadmap survey indicates that there are minimal differences between institutions in terms of the priority which competences to develop.
 Therefore, it is recommended to consider the priority lists when designing User cases and refer to the Roadmap for inspiration.
 In the following three subchapters, you will find the most relevant teaching and learning competences, teaching attitudes, and CPD activities identified by lecturers and education managers in 2021.
-Please note that these preferences may change over time!
+Please note that these preferences may change over time.
 Nevertheless, you are encouraged to examine the existing User cases and CPD scenarios to determine their suitability for your specific institution and draw inspiration from them when developing your own User case.

-4.1 Teaching competences
+3.1 Teaching competences

-The five most relevant teaching and learning competences according to lecturers and education are presented in Table 1.
+The five most relevant teaching and learning competences according to lecturers and education managers are presented in Table 1.